With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Henrico Charles City New Kent Mental Health is a residential rehab facility in Providence Forge, VA that is located in the 23140 zip code.
-Henrico Charles City New Kent Mental Health provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance abuse treatment.
-It provides brief intervention, anger management and CBT.
+Henrico Charles City New Kent Mental Health is a residential treatment facility in Providence Forge, VA that is located in the 23140 zip code.
+Henrico Charles City New Kent Mental Health provides inpatient dual diagnosis treatment and residential substance abuse treatment.
+It provides relapse prevention treatment, CBT and counseling for substance abuse.

 Address: 9403 Pocahontas Trail, Suite A, Providence Forge, VA 23140 in New Kent County